RehanSaeed/.NET-Big-O-Algorithm-Complexity-Cheat-Sheet/README.md

 # .NET Big-O Algorithm Complexity Cheat Sheet
-Shows Big-O complexities of common algorithms used in .NET and Computer Science.
+Shows [Big-O](https://en.wikipedia.org/wiki/Big_O_notation) complexities of common algorithms used in .NET and Computer Science.
+You can see which collection type or sorting algorithm to use at a glance to write the most efficient code.
+This is also useful for those studying Computer Science in University or for technical interview tests where Big-O notation questions can be fairly common depending on the type of company you are apply to.

 ##View The Cheat Sheet